loathers/delve/README.md

 # LoathersBasement
 Script to get to level 500 in Fernswarthy's Basement.

-Install this using `git checkout loathers/delve release`
+Install using `git checkout loathers/delve release` then just run `delve`

 ## Requirements:
 - Fernswarthy's Basement unlocked.
 Complete [The Wizard of Ego](https://kol.coldfront.net/thekolwiki/index.php/The_Wizard_of_Ego) manually.